Available for RB & EB Low Roof Vans

 Front 3 window screens unzip and roll down.
 Great for photo shooting or just for a more open feeling.
 Various roof racks are optional.

 We really don’t know.
 Since we introduced our third generation model in 1974, we have very rarely replaced a part because of wear.
-The top itself is made of reinforced fiberglass with built-in wood stringers.
+The top itself is made of reinforced fiberglass.
 Metal parts are all heavy duty construction.
 Counter-balancing tension and compression springs are over-engineered.
 This means they will never fatigue and lose their strength.

 Sidewall material is tough and weather resistant.